5 Ways to Deal with Body-Image Anxiety in the Summer

 If you are being held back by low body image, find a therapist here

 Summer.
 A season many - if not most - of us look forward to every year.
-For those of us in the UK, this summer especially has been a real treat.
 Warm weather and long, sunny days, inviting us to spend more time outside, relax and enjoy.
 Unfortunately though, summer, with the lighter clothing and greater body exposure it brings with it, is also the time, when body judgement, anxiety and shame can reach an absolute peak.
 This can easily remove all the feelings of joy, freedom and carefreeness that are the true essence of summer, and replace them with dread and extreme, desperate attempts to change our bodies, in preparation for ‘bikini season'.

 And that is such a shame.
 So let’s explore together how we can deal with the challenging thoughts and emotions about our bodies this summer, so that they don’t end up robbing us of our precious moments -for yet another year..